Solar + EV Planner

 How many solar panels do I need to charge my EV?

 Heavier drivers, less efficient EVs (trucks, large SUVs), or cloudier states all push the panel count higher.
-Use the calculator above with your actual numbers — the math scales linearly with miles and inversely with efficiency.
+Use the calculator above with your actual numbers; the math scales linearly with miles and inversely with efficiency.

 Is it cheaper to charge an EV with solar or from the grid?

-Once your solar panels are paid off, charging from solar is essentially free — just a small share of inverter and panel maintenance spread across the kWh.
+Once your solar panels are paid off, charging from solar is essentially free: just a small share of inverter and panel maintenance spread across the kWh.
 Grid charging costs your utility rate per kWh divided by your EV's efficiency.

 At 14¢/kWh and 3.5 mi/kWh that's about 4¢/mile from the grid versus less than 1¢/mile from owned solar.
-Both beat gasoline by a wide margin — even at $3.50/gallon, a 28 MPG gas car costs 12.5¢/mile.
+Both beat gasoline by a wide margin; at $4.00/gallon, a 28 MPG gas car costs about 14.3¢/mile.

 Do I need a battery to charge my EV at night with solar?